 We computed the dynamic rupture propagation by the boundary integral equation method with triangular elements (Hok & Fukuyama, 2011, GJI).
-In the dynamic rupture simulations, a rupture started at a localized elliptic region stressed beyond the peak stress of the friction laws (initial crack).
+Nonuniform stress and friction distributions were obtained by the simulations of quasi-static stress accumulation along the Nankai trough (Hashimoto et al. 2017, JpGU-AGU Joint Meeting 2017) under the slip- and time-dependent constitutive law (Aochi & Matsu' ura 2002, Pageoph).
+A rupture started at a localized elliptic region stressed beyond the peak stress of the friction laws (initial crack).
 We examined 16 cases: eight hypocenter locations and two sizes of the initial crack for each hypocenter location.
 A rupture did not grow outside the initial crack in the cases with smaller size of the initial crack, but it propagated in the cases with larger size of the initial crack, for all hypocenter locations.
 In the latter cases, the region where slip grew and thus Mw varied with the hypocenter locations (Urata et al., 2017, IAG-IASPEI 2017).

-We revealed that the Gst -Gc distributions predict a rupture growth.
-The rupture grew outside the initial crack in the dynamic rupture simulations if the Gst -Gc values are larger than a certain negative value at the almost whole rim of the static crack whose size is the same as the initial crack size of the dynamic rupture simulation, and vice versa.
-The threshold value was not zero because of the discretization in both static and dynamic computations and of the dynamic effect of the energy flux ignored in this study.
-For the nucleated cases, the Gst -Gc and local rupture velocity had positive correlation, while the Gst -Gc and slip velocity did not correlate to each other.
-The Gst -Gc distribution also predicted the rupture growth to $^{\sim}$ M8.
-If the Gst -Gc values are larger than zero at the almost whole rim of the static crack with the axial length of 60-80 km, Mw was larger than 7.5 in the dynamic computations, and vice versa.
+We revealed that the Gc/Gst distributions can predict a rupture growth.
+The rupture did not grow outside the initial crack in the dynamic rupture simulations if the Gc/Gst values were larger than a certain value, α , at the almost whole rim of the static crack whose size is the same as the initial crack size of the dynamic rupture simulation.
+Otherwise, the rupture grew.
+For the nucleated cases, the Gc/Gst and local rupture velocity had negative correlation.
+The Gc/Gst distribution also predicted the rupture growth to [~]M8.
+If the Gc/Gst values are larger than α at the almost whole rim of the static crack with the axial length of 60-80 km, Mw was smaller than 7.5 in the dynamic computations.
+Otherwise, Mw was larger than 7.5.
+The α value was larger than 1 in this study.
+This might be related to the coexistence of the modes II and III, the friction law, and the element size.
 These results would be useful in the study on the earthquake rupture scenarios.